Come on, baby!

 If your partner produces semen, it could help get labor started since semen contains prostaglandins, which can cause uterine cramping and contractions.
 Different forms of prostaglandins are used in the hospital setting to induce labor.

 In addition, a woman's orgasm during intercourse may lead to uterine cramping or the onset of uterine contractions.

-If there is a question, however, if whether or not a woman has broken her bag of water, then sex is not recommended.
-In addition, if there has been any bleeding or the doctor has instructed a woman to abstain from intercourse for any other reason, sexual intercourse is not recommended.
+One important caveat: sex is not recommended if there's any chance your water might have already broken.
+In addition, if there has been any bleeding or your doctor has instructed you to abstain from intercourse for any other reason, sexual intercourse is not recommended.

-Sometimes, though, when a woman presents in latent labor, or if the cervix has dilated some but the woman is not yet in active labor, going for a walk may tip the scales and cause cervical change or put her in labor.
+Sometimes if the cervix has dilated some but you are not yet in active labor, going for a walk may tip the scales and cause cervical change or kickstart labor.

 There is some data to show that acupuncture can help induce labor at term, but more research is needed.
 If you opt to try acupuncture, find a professional who specializes in acupuncture during pregnancy.

 Some chiropractors use a labor induction technique late in pregnancy that combines chiropractic adjustments that stimulate the parasympathetic nervous system (your relaxation response) and release the ligaments around the uterus and pelvis.
 As with acupuncture, it's important to find a provider who specializes in caring for pregnant people.